 MOTH EVENT-GREAT WOOD-BORROWDALE-KESWICK

-Jenna and I visited a Butterfly Conservation moth event at Great Wood in Keswick, Cumbria, this morning.
+This morning, Jenna and I attended a Butterfly Conservation moth event at Great Wood in Keswick, Cumbria.

-Our main target was the Netted Carpet Moth, which is extremely rare in England and likely survives in only a few locations in Cumbria and North Lancashire.
-We were fortunate that one had been trapped overnight and was visible as soon as we arrived at the event.
+Our primary target was the Netted Carpet Moth (Eustroma reticulatum), an extremely rare species in England, believed to persist in only a handful of sites across Cumbria and North Lancashire.
+We were fortunate: one had been trapped overnight and was on display as soon as we arrived.

 Netted Carpet